thefedoration/docker-django-react-tailwind-starter/README.md

 ### To deploy on render
 - make a render.com account
-- `frontend/src/utils/axios.js`, change `https://yourrenderappname.onrender.com`
-- `backend/app/settings` add the frontend urls to `CORS_ORIGIN_WHITELIST`
 - Check out the `render.yaml` and modify any of the service names as you see fit
 - Go to the render dashboard, press "YAML" in the left sidebar, and import from YAML for this repo
 - It should take a couple minutes to create everything, go check out the render dashboard to see the features render provides
-- The services created will show you the urls at which they are available, and you can set a custom domain on the frontend if you wish
+- The services created will show you the urls at which they are available, and you can set a custom domain on the frontend if you wish (just add to django `CORS_ORIGIN_WHITELIST` setting)
 - to create a user, go to the API service and in `shell`, run `python manage.py createsuperuser`